AlexKraham/trade_records/README.md

 npm install
 ```

-If you have not already, install aws-sdk and use the command aws-configure to set up a AWS IAM role that has access to update the API Gateway.
+If you have not already, install aws cli and use the command aws-configure to set up a AWS IAM role that has access to update the API Gateway.

 To deploy changes